 7.09: Licenses and Routes for Administrators

-For candidates who were prepared outside Massachusetts, see 603 CMR 7.04 (2) (d) and 7.05 (5) (a) and (b).
-For candidates who hold a Massachusetts administrator license, see 603 CMR 7.15 (3).
+For candidates who hold a Massachusetts administrator license, see 603 CMR 7.15 (3).For candidates who were prepared outside Massachusetts see 603 CMR 7.09(6).
 (1) Superintendent/Assistant Superintendent (Levels: All)

-(a) Preliminary License.
+(a) Provisional License.

 Completion of at least three full years of employment in an executive management/leadership role or in a supervisory, teaching, or administrative role in a public/charter school, private school, higher education, or other educational setting accepted by the Department.